Directory

 Do we need an AI etiquette guide?

 To really become a dream team and work together optimally with your new artificial colleague, you need to overcome reservations and prejudices.
 The sooner you learn to understand how it works and how it can be used, the sooner and better AI can help you in your everyday life.
-The best way to do this is for companies to educate their employees about the potential uses of new technologies, such as artificial intelligence, in an understandable way and to demonstrate the added value in terms of productivity, overwork and their harmlessness.
+The best way to do this is for companies to educate their employees about the potential uses of new technologies, such as artificial intelligence, and to demonstrate the added value in terms of productivity, revision and their harmlessness.
 This is the foundation for everyone to benefit from the use of AI and for a digital corporate culture.
 Further training can ensure that all employees get to know AI in a playful way - and learn to work with it.

-"AI can be our friend.", Bill Gates (2018).
+"AI can be our friend."
+Bill Gates (2018).

 Whether you already work with AI such as ChatGPT or it is currently still accompanying you through your private everyday life, it makes your life easier.
 Although it is still a young technology, we will benefit more and more in the future from the fact that it is continuously learning and opening up more and more areas of application.
 In the process, the value of human work will increase just as much as the support that AI can provide for this work.